1999 F-117A shootdown

-On 27 March 1999, during the NATO bombing of Yugoslavia amid the Kosovo War, a Yugoslav Army unit shot down a Lockheed F-117 Nighthawk stealth ground attack aircraft of the United States Air Force by firing a S-125 Neva/Pechora surface-to-air missile.
+On 27 March 1999, during the NATO bombing of Yugoslavia amid the Kosovo War, a Yugoslav Army unit shot down a Lockheed F-117 Nighthawk stealth ground attack aircraft of the United States Air Force (USAF) by firing an S-125 Neva/Pechora surface-to-air missile.
 It was the first ever shootdown of a stealth aircraft.
-The pilot ejected safely and was rescued eight hours later by U.S. Air Force Pararescuemen conducting search and rescue.
+The pilot ejected safely and was rescued eight hours later by USAF Pararescuemen conducting search and rescue.

 The F-117 had entered service with the U.S. Air Force in 1983.
 It was believed its stealth technology would protect it from relatively obsolete Yugoslav air defenses.
 The wreckage was mostly intact, creating fears that the sensitive technology would be disseminated.
 The US military initially prepared F-15E fighters to destroy the wreckage, but claimed to abort the strike due to civilians at the site.
 It later claimed that it considered the F-117's technology outdated.
 Russian officials examined the wreckage, potentially contributing to the development of the Sukhoi Su-57 fighter and under development Tupolev PAK DA bomber.
 China also allegedly purchased wreckage parts, contributing to the Chengdu J-20 fighter.

 Downing

 On 27 March 1999, the 3rd Battalion of the 250th Air Defense Missile Brigade of the Army of Yugoslavia, under the command of Lt.
 Colonel (later Colonel) Zoltán Dani, downed F-117 Air Force serial number 82-0806, callsign "Vega 31".

 The Army of Yugoslavia unit was equipped with a Yugoslav version of the Soviet Isayev S-125 "Neva" missile system (NATO reporting name, SA-3 "Goa").

 At about 8:15 p.m. local time, several missiles with a range of about 8 mi were launched.
-According to Lieutenant Colonel Đorđe Aničić, who was identified in 2009 as the soldier who fired the missiles, they detected the F-117 at a range of about 23 km and operated their equipment for no more than 17 seconds to avoid being locked on to by NATO anti-air suppression.
+The F-117 was not acquired on radar, despite claims by the Serbian military, but tracked visually from its take-off base in Italy, flying repeatedly on the same track for several days, and the SA-3 missiles were launched at the expected crossover point to where the F-117 was flying, fragmentation causing the loss of the aircraft.

 The F-117, callsign "Vega-31", was being flown by Lt.
 Col. Darrell Patrick "Dale" Zelko (born 30 November 1963), an Operation Desert Storm veteran.
 He observed the two missiles rise through the low cloud cover and head straight for his aircraft.
 The first passed over him, close enough to cause buffeting, but did not detonate.
 The second missile detonated nearby, its shrapnel and shockwave causing significant damage to the aircraft and causing it to tumble out of control.
 The explosion was large enough to be seen from a NATO Boeing KC-135 Stratotanker flying over Bosnia.